tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_2.md

 *“YEAH, YEAH, I GOT IT!
 FEED US!
 NOW, WHAT THE HELL AM I SUPPOSED TO—”*

-*I blacked out, mid-sentence.*

-I woke up, lying next to the car, parked at a rocky overlook.
+I blacked out mid-sentence and woke up sometime later, slumped next to the car, parked at a rocky overlook.
 Knox was curled up beside me.
 I tried to piece things together.
 I remembered slices of time, bits of an afternoon.
 A grocery store… snatching raw meat… chewing sanguine flesh… blood running down my chin… stomach cramps… crapping behind a dumpster.

 My hands trembled.
 Knox sniffed around as I sat on the hood of the car, gazing down at a suburban sprawl.
 Homes filled with families like the one I’d lost.
 I broke down, cupping my head, as tears spilled between my fingers.

-The voice crowed again from the rafters of my mind, *“…five daysss left…”*
+The voice taunted again, seeping down from the rafters of my mind.

+*“…five daysss left…”*

 “FIVE DAYS LEFT TO WHAT?!"
 I shouted.